Ptrip9199/SY-501-Study-Material/Chapter 1/chapter-1.md

    2. Digital Signatures, Certificates, and Non-Repudiation -> covers integrity using message hash as well as source of identity as only I can use my digital signature to sign a doc and no one else.
 3. **Availability** : Ensure that data and services to access the data are available all the time.
    1. Redundancy and Fault Tolerance -> add duplication and remove each SPOF(single point of failure).
    2. Patching -> ensuring that the software of the system is always the lastet to ensure that there are no software related issues in the systems.

-Resource vs Security Constraint leads to development of Risk Management, i.e. companies need to balance the right amount of security risks in order to not exceed the security budget.

 **Risk** : possibility/likelihood of a threat being exploited leading to losses to the company.